dhammacakka/americanmonk/content/posts/why-a-monks-empty-bowl-made-me-so-happy.md

 Lies a lesson of compassion, so profoundly real.
 In Theravāda's path, in Buddha's gentle guide,
 In acts of giving, our hearts reside.

+[^1]: Later before sitting down, I told him that I should have a small amount of that green curry to taste it since it was given to me.
+He put a spoon of the curry in my bowl.